 The most important text on your title.
 Unless you’re already a household name, we recommend making your book title bigger than your name.

 Check your book's interior for readable, professional-looking text.

 ✅ Are you using appropriate typefaces?

-You won’t have as many typeface options for your book interior.
+You won’t have as many typeface options for the interior of a book.
 But there are still genre conventions to keep in mind.
-Flip through published books in your niche.
+Flip through published books in the book’s niche.
 Do you tend to see serifs or sans-serifs?
 You may also want to consider what kind of typefaces predominate for print books versus ebooks.

 ✅ Have you avoided unprofessional typefaces?

 Some typefaces are perfectly readable, but still look sloppy or generic — not what you want for your book.
 Examples of fonts to avoid include the much-maligned Comic Sans, as well as MS Word standbys like Times New Roman and Arial.

 Remember: typography plays a crucial role in making a book look polished.
 Invest some time and energy in getting it right, and you’ll give readers an enjoyable experience — hopefully turning them into lifelong fans of the author.